Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Introduction

 As hinted above, when $Y \cong \mathbb S^n\times \mathbb S^n$, the group $\mB_{d,r}(O,Y)$ contains infinite families of groups that are, following the terminology of \cite{K-RW}, {\em commensurable (up to finite kernel)} to well-studied arithmetic groups.
 Here, commensurability up to finite kernel stands for the equivalence relation generated by passing to finite-index subgroups and taking quotients by finite normal subgroups.

-More concretely, write $G_g$ for the group of automorphisms of the middle homology group $H_g(W_g, \mathbb Z)$ that preserve both the intersection form and {\em Wall's quadratic form}; see \cite[Section 1.2]{Kr20}.
+More concretely, write $W_g$ for the connected sum of $g$ copies of $\mathbb S^n\times \mathbb S^n$, and let $G_g$ be the group of automorphisms of the middle homology group $H_g(W_g, \mathbb Z)$ that preserve both the intersection form and {\em Wall's quadratic form}; see \cite[Section 1.2]{Kr20}.
 It is known that $G_g$ is (up to finite index) a symplectic or orthogonal group, see \cite[Section 1.2]{Kr20} for details.
 In light of the discussion at the end of Section \ref{subsec:highdim}, we have: